 - Energy drinks Seems obvious, but not always.
 Even some enhanced waters, like Vitamin Water, can come in “energizing” flavors that are loaded with caffeine.

-- Decaf coffee The name isn’t exactly accurate, since a University of Florida test found that an 8-ounce serving of most decafs contain between 8 and 14mg of caffeine.
+- Decaf coffee The name isn’t exactly accurate, since a test found that an 8-ounce serving of most decafs contain roughly

 - Soda Not just Coke and Pepsi, though.
 Mountain Dew, root beer, orange soda, and cream soda all contain caffeine, too.

-- Chocolate Milk chocolate doesn’t have much, but a serving of the dark stuff can contain 30mg of caffeine.
+- Chocolate Milk chocolate doesn’t have much, but if you consume caffeine in the form of a serving of the dark stuff can contain 30mg of caffeine.
 Skip it as a late-night snack in favor of walnuts or pumpkin seeds, which actually help you sleep better.

 - Chocolate or coffee-flavored stuff Obviously, numbers vary widely.
 But any food or drink with caffeine-containing ingredients—like devil’s food cake or coffee ice cream—will also contain caffeine.

 In moderation, caffeine isn’t harmful—and could even be helpful.
 That said, moderation means different things for different people.
-Just like some people need less sleep than others, other people may need to consume less caffeine to snooze well.
+Just like some people need less sleep than you think, other people may need to consume less caffeine to snooze well.

 If you’re having trouble sleeping, try gradually cutting back on all sources of caffeine and avoid the stuff in the hours leading up to bedtime.
 Steer clear of going cold turkey (it’ll only leave you feeling worse), and try reducing your caffeine content over the course of a week or so.

 Hopefully, that does the trick.
 But if not, don’t panic!
 Moderating your caffeine intake is just one way to up your chances for getting a better night’s rest.
-Here are some other tips and tricks we’ve put together on sleeping well that can really have a positive impact on your health.
+Here are some other tips and tricks on how to sleep better that can really have a positive impact on your health.